 We offer high quality, cost-effective, structured training programmes for Inland Waterway competencies and monitor the training and delivery standards of our Endorsed Training Providers.

-The TSA featured training courses cover a broad range of skills for working afloat or ashore:
+The TSA featured training courses cover a broad range of skills for working afloat or ashore, including:

 The TSA has curated a list of ashore Health and Safety courses including: